corcor27/Introduction_to_R/_episodes/14-variables-Rstudio.md

 ```
 my_name <- "your name"
 ```
-{: .input}
+{: .language-r}

 ```
 likes_rstudio <- TRUE
 ```
-{: .input}
+{: .language-r}

-Now we have created variables we can now refer to them in the console.
+Now we have created some variables we can try refering to them in the console.
 Type:

 ```
 x + 5
 ```
-{: .input}
+{: .language-r}

 ```
 15